Beatrice d'Este: The fraternal bond

-With her brothers she always maintained excellent relations, she especially showed affection towards Ferrante, with whom she had grown up in Naples, and towards Alfonso, who came several times to visit her in Milan.
-With her sister Isabella the relationship was more complicated because, although the two felt a sincere affection for each other, Isabella began to hold mixed feelings towards Beatrice.
+With her brothers, she always maintained excellent relations; she especially showed affection towards Ferrante, with whom she had grown up in Naples, and towards Alfonso, who came several times to visit her in Milan.
+With her sister Isabella, the relationship was more complicated because, although the two felt a sincere affection for each other, Isabella began to hold mixed feelings towards Beatrice.
 Isabella envied her sister's lucky marriage, enormous wealth, and, above all, the two sons in perfect health born in quick succession while she tried for years in vain to create an heir with her husband Francesco.
-However, over time the envy subsided and then dissolved completely at the premature death of her sister, an event for which Isabella showed a deep and sincere pain.
+However, over time, the envy subsided and then dissolved completely at the premature death of her sister, an event for which Isabella showed a deep and sincere pain.

 Alleged portrait, in fact quite similar, of the two sisters: Beatrice (left) and Isabella (right), in the ceiling fresco of the Sala del Tesoro of Palazzo Costabili near Ferrara.
 Benvenuto Tisi da Garofalo, 1503–1506.

-The two sisters were however very different.
+The two sisters were, however, very different.
 In fact unlike Isabella, who felt resentment towards her daughters for being born female and placed the blame for their sex on her husband Francesco (who was in contrast very proud of his daughters), Beatrice was an exemplary and devoted mother, as shown in the tender letters sent to her mother Eleonora in which she described the good health and growth of the little Ercole.

 Passions

-Just like her grandfather Ferrante, Beatrice loved animals very much and her husband often gave them to her: among the many there were numerous horses, dogs, cats, foxes, wolves, a monkey and even mice.
-Milan castle also had a menagerie with numerous species of exotic animals.
-Nevertheless, Beatrice appreciated hunting, especially falconry, and was an excellent horse rider.
-French visitors marveled to see her riding "straight ahead, no more and no less than a man would."
-This suggests that she may have rode astride, rather than side saddle.
+Just like her grandfather Ferrante, Beatrice loved animals very much, and her husband often gave them to her: among the many, there were numerous horses, dogs, cats, foxes, wolves, a monkey and even mice.
+Milan Castle also had a menagerie with numerous species of exotic animals.

-Beatrice showed above all on these occasions to possess a swaggering and reckless character, so much so as to put her life in danger more than once, as when in the summer of 1491 during a hunting trip her mount was hit by a runaway deer.
+Beatrice showed above all on these occasions to possess a swaggering and reckless character, so much so as to put her life in danger more than once, as when in the summer of 1491, during a hunting trip, her mount was hit by a runaway deer.
 Ludovico tells, not without a certain admiration, that her horse leapt "as much as the height of a good spear," but that Beatrice held firmly on the saddle and that when they managed to reach her she "laughed and did not have a fear in the world."

-In the same way in the following year, while pregnant with her eldest son, Beatrice threw herself into the assault of an angry boar that had already wounded some greyhounds.
+In the same way, in the following year, while pregnant with her eldest son, Beatrice threw herself into the assault of an angry boar that had already wounded some greyhounds.
 The resulting fatigue caused a relapse of the malaria she had previously contracted, making the middle months of pregnancy difficult, although without damaging the unborn child or complicating the birth.
-She also knew how to shoot "admirably" with the crossbow, in fact in 1493 she killed a wild boar with one.
+She also knew how to shoot "admirably" with the crossbow; in fact, in 1493, she killed a wild boar with one.